 For inspiration, check our selection of 15 best cold email subject lines we’ve come across >>

-What to write in the first sales follow-up email
+What to say in the first sales follow-up email

 This one should be as short and concise as possible.
 You just want to slightly poke them here, so don’t write longish messages full of persuasive tricks.